DavidJCobb/gcc-plugin-bitpack/NOTES.md

 #
 ```

-Opening Linus-side files in a Windows-side program from the Windows command line is also possible (per [here](https://unix.stackexchange.com/a/600508).
+Opening Linux-side files in a Windows-side program from the Windows command line is also possible (per [here](https://unix.stackexchange.com/a/600508).
 You may need to change the name of the top-level directory as needed to match whatever flavor of Linux you have, or alternatively, [just open the home folder in Windows Explorer directly](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/).

 ```
 Notepad++.exe \\wsl$\Ubuntu-18.04\home\user\foo.txt
 ```

-If for whatever reason the latter doesn't work, the former means we can write a bash script to copy the to-be-viewed file to Windows `%TEMP%` and then invoke Notepad++ to open it Windows-side.
+Windows Explorer will also show a "Linux" category at the bottom of its sidebar while WSL is running, allowing fast and easy access to Linux-side files without having to `cd` back to `$HOME` in the Linux shell.
+Neat!

 Note that on WSL1, Linux-side access to the Windows filesystem is fast, but the Linux filesystem is slow; whereas on WSL2, Linux-side access to the Windows filesystem is slow, but the Linux filesystem is fast ([source](https://news.ycombinator.com/item?id=28321568)).